 So far, they have been able to get 23 million customers using this method.
 The company did not adopt this strategy until 2007 when they created what is known as Team Beachbody.

-Besides using their own website to sell their products, including the fitness program, supplements, and workout equipment, they enlist people to become coaches and do the marketing for them.
+Besides using their own website to sell their products, including fitness programs, supplements, and workout equipment, they enlist people to become coaches and do the marketing for them.

 These coaches buy their memberships and go around making direct sales to their friends, family members, and anyone who will listen to them.
 It may be hard to take fitness advice from a ‘coach’ who is overweight and out of shape.

 However, that is the company’s problem, not anyone else’s.
 Then the company works in a simple MLM fashion and raises the price of their products to cover their expenses and compensation promises.

 If you want to know how Beachbody works, all you have to do is look at any standard MLM corporation as they all work the same.

 Is Beachbody An MLM & Can You Make Money?

 This is a loaded question.
 On the one hand, if you hit the market at the right time and place, then yes, you will make money selling these products.
 They are designed to work, at least at the fitness program levels.

 You should be able to sell the fitness program to a motivated customer who has tried everything and has not found fitness success.
 The supplements may be another story.

 Not only are they overpriced they also come with some known side effects.
 Those issues include but are not limited to diarrhea, headaches, upset stomach, bloating gas, dizziness, itchiness, and more.